PreferredAI/venom-tutorial/README.md

 There are 7 exercises located in the package ai.preferred.crawler.example.tutorial.
-Alongside the exercises are a set of test suite that automatically checks your code and provide hints on errors, so you do not have to worry about not know whether your code works as expected.
+Alongside the exercises are a set of test suite that automatically checks your code and provide hints on errors, so you do not have to worry about not knowing whether your code works.

 #### TutorialCrawler.java
 - Exercise 1: Creating a crawler with default settings.